 He’s not the only Republican to adopt behavioral health as a priority.
 House Speaker Paul Ryan pushed for mental health legislation in the wake of the San Bernardino shooting.
 Senate Majority Leader Mitch McConnell, whose home state of Kentucky is a leader in opioid deaths, recently penned an op-ed titled “More Must Be Done on Heroin – soon.”
 And the Republican-authored 21st Century Cures Act, signed into law in December, will set aside $1 billion over two years to fight opioid abuse.

 And yet, late last week, Senate and House Republicans set in motion the first steps of a plan that researchers warn could cut mental health and substance abuse treatment off at the knees: the repeal of Obamacare.
+Some are considering Drug Rehab Thailand over the crisis.

 “I don’t think there’s anyone in the mental health community who thinks withdrawing the Affordable Care Act would be good for behavioral health,” says Sherry Glied, dean of New York University’s Robert F. Wagner Graduate School of Public Service, who advised the George H.W.
 Bush, Clinton, and Obama administrations on health policy.
 “It’s hard to even conceive of how that would be true.”